It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 What you can do about it: Point out your daughter’s strengths.
 Even if she is negative most of the time, remember the exceptions when she is positive.
 If you think your daughter is selfish, remember times when she has been thoughtful and giving.
 Catch her when she is the exception and encourage her.

-6. Don’t Show Contempt
+6. Don’t show contempt.

 Contempt is an attitude.
 It’s easy to recognize when your daughter does it.
 You see her rolling her eyes at you or throwing out sarcastic comments.